Sampling efficiency of transverse forces in dense liquids

-Looking at Eq.~\eqref{eq:Ddinfinie} we see that $D$ is a nonmonotonic function of $\widehat{M}$.
-If one assumes that $\widehat{M}$ is a decreasing function of temperature then $D$ too becomes non monotonous as a function of temperature.
-Since the maximum of $D$ occurs at high temperature, it makes sense to evaluate Eq.~\eqref{eq:Ddinfinie} using a low density approximation for $\widehat{M}$.
-It turns out that equilibrium expression of $\widehat{M}$ obtained in \cite{manacorda2020numerical} still holds at nonzero $\gamma$, and it produces an evolution of $D$ consistent with Fig.~\ref{fig:D_gamma_T}(a).
+The quantity $\widehat{M}$ diverges at a finite temperature while a low density approximation shows~\cite{federico-infinite} that it increases with $1/T$.
+It is thus natural to expect that $\widehat{M}$ is an increasing function of $1/T$.
+Under this assumption, and looking at Eq.~\eqref{eq:Ddinfinie}, we see that $D$ becomes a nonmonotonous function of temperature.
+Since the maximum of $D$ occurs at high temperature where memory is weak, it makes sense to evaluate Eq.~\eqref{eq:Ddinfinie} using a low density approximation for $\widehat{M}$.
+It turns out that equilibrium expression of $\widehat{M}$ obtained in \cite{manacorda2020numerical} still holds at nonzero $\gamma$~\cite{federico-infinite}, and it produces an evolution of $D$ consistent with Fig.~\ref{fig:D_gamma_T}(a) as explicitly shown in SM~\cite{SM}.

 We also obtain the odd diffusivity, given by